Colt Pocket Percussion Revolvers: Period use

 One legend has it that the pocket models were popular with Civil War officers who did not rely on them as combat arms but as defense against battlefield surgeons bent on amputating a limb; a more likely reason is that officers were not expected to directly engage in combat, except in self-defense, and the small size and light weight of the Pocket models made carrying them around more attractive than larger, heavier models (especially once the .36 caliber models came out).
 Richard Francis Burton was a devotee of Colt Revolvers and carried a selection of them on his Middle Eastern and African journeys including the trip to Somalia and Ethiopia in 1855.
 A Pocket model receives prominent mention:

 Other anecdotal accounts indicate that Bloody Bill Anderson, the Civil War raider, preferred the Pocket Police model.
+In 1872 Old west gambler Shang Stanton killed Slim Jim Shumway with an 1849 Pocket Revolver with a silver finish and a carved ivory grip.

 Shooting characteristics

 The Pocket Revolvers, both original and replica, are somewhat more challenging to shoot at moderate range than the larger Colt-type revolvers.
 The small size makes for a small and slender grip, and even average-sized hands will have trouble fitting the pinkie finger.
 The thinness and round cross-section of the grip make it easy for the gun to shift in the shooter's grasp, and the sights are very small and difficult to see, compared to modern weapons.
 Point of impact is generally a foot or more above point of aim at 25 yards, but is consistent.
 Nevertheless, by holding Kentucky windage or installing a taller front sight, the shooter may expect to make telling hits on a man-sized silhouette target at that range and very effective sustained fire at shorter distances.
 In the gun's intended purpose (short-range shooting at man-sized targets) this creates little problem.
 A shooter need only point the weapon at the center of the torso (the easiest point of aim), and fire, and the ball will hit somewhere in the chest region, which is far more ideal for both parties than an abdominal wound.
 All in all, for a weapon designed mostly as a relatively close-range defensive weapon, it was quite suitable for its era.